LandRegistry-Attic/flask-examples/README.md

 How to structure a Flask app
 =================

+The app in this repository is structured as follows:

+flask-examples
+├── Procfile
+├── README.md
+├── appname
+│   ├── __init__.py
+│   ├── models.py
+│   ├── notforprod.db
+│   └── server.py
+├── config.py
+├── manage.py
+├── migrations
+│   ├── README
+│   ├── alembic.ini
+│   ├── env.py
+│   ├── script.py.mako
+│   └── versions
+│       └── 32c89b1892d9_.py
+├── notforprod.db
+├── requirements.txt
+└── run.py

+### Use a package for the app

+This allows you to initialise the application in the __init__.py  of the appname package.

 ### Configuration

 Create a config.py with a base Config class  and a sub class per environment that  needs over riding of values, or additional values.